Yathender/blog/lamport.md

 First we need to install "matplotlib"

-To instal matplotlib follow below instructions :
+To install matplotlib follow below instructions :

 Step 1: update pip